TuumPHP/Form/README.md

 Errors Helper
 ----

-The `Errors` manages error messages associated with input values, which works just like `Inputs` class except that this class output the error message in a pre-defined format.
+The `Errors` manages error messages associated with input values, which works just like `Inputs` class except that this class has a method, `p` which outputs the error message in a pre-defined format.

 ```php
 <?php